stackpress/lib/docs/Exception.md

 The Exception instance to allow method chaining.

-### Adding Validation Errors
+### 3.2.
+Adding Validation Errors

-The following example shows how to add validation errors.
+The following example shows how to add validation errors with field-specific error messages.

 ```typescript
 exception.withErrors({